Skip to main content

 This looks less like a clean product sunset than a badly signposted handoff between old Sora, Sora 2, and whatever OpenAI wants the video business to become next.

-That distinction matters because OpenAI's own Sora 1 sunset FAQ says something much narrower and more concrete.
-It says Sora 1, the legacy experience, was removed in the United States on March 13, 2026, while Sora 2 remains the default Sora experience in the U.S. It also says users can keep generating video with Sora 2 after Sora 1 is retired.
-That is not the language of a total product death.
-It is the language of a migration.
+The strongest evidence for a narrow reading comes from OpenAI itself.
+The Sora 1 sunset FAQ says Sora 1 was removed in the U.S. on March 13, 2026, and that Sora 2 remains the default Sora experience there.
+It also says users can keep generating video with Sora 2 after Sora 1 is retired.

 Editorial diagram showing the Sora app shutdown announcement on one side and still-live Sora 2 web, release-note, and API surfaces on the other.

-Meanwhile, OpenAI's developer documentation for video generation with Sora is still live and still presents sora-2 and sora-2-pro as active video models.
-The guide describes creating, extending, editing, and downloading videos through the API.
-That does not prove the API is safe forever.
-The shutdown post itself says OpenAI will share more, including timelines for "the app and API."
-But it does show that the public record still points to a functioning Sora stack beyond the consumer app.
+Meanwhile, the developer docs for video generation with Sora still list sora-2 and sora-2-pro as active models for creating, editing, extending, and downloading videos.
+That does not guarantee those APIs stay forever.
+The shutdown message explicitly said OpenAI would share more about app and API timelines.
+But it does mean the public record still points to a living video stack, not a black hole.

-For users, the practical issue is less philosophical.
-It is whether their videos survive.
+For users, the practical issue is not philosophical.
+It is whether their stuff survives.

-OpenAI's Sora 1 sunset FAQ says Sora 1 generations and social activity, including likes and remixes, will not be available after Sora 1 is retired.
-It also says data export may remain available only for a limited time before permanent deletion.
-If you have older Sora work you care about, treat that as a flashing warning light, not background noise.
+The Sora 1 sunset FAQ says older generations and social activity, including likes and remixes, will not be available after Sora 1 is retired.
+It also warns that data export may remain available only for a limited time before permanent deletion.
+That is the part I would treat as urgent.

 Editorial flowchart of the paths users still have to export Sora data, download library media, and move from Sora 1 to Sora 2 or ChatGPT image generation.

-• Export your Sora data from Settings > Data Controls if the product surface is still available to you.
+• export Sora data from Settings > Data Controls if that surface is still available

-• If the old surface is already gone in your region, use OpenAI's Privacy Portal to request your data.
+• if the old experience is already gone in your region, use OpenAI’s Privacy Portal to request data

-• Do not assume likes, remixes, or older social activity will remain accessible once the retirement window closes.
+• do not assume social traces like likes, remixes, or older public activity will stick around

-There is another wrinkle here.
-The FAQ says image generation will no longer be available inside Sora once Sora 1 is removed, and points users to ChatGPT for image generation instead.
-That makes the transition look even less like a full-stop shutdown and more like a product re-bundling exercise.
-Video stays attached to Sora 2, image generation gets pushed into ChatGPT, and the social app surface gets taken off the table.
+There is another clue in the FAQ too.
+OpenAI says image generation will no longer be available in Sora once Sora 1 is removed and points users to ChatGPT for that instead.
+That makes this look even more like a rebundling exercise: trim the social app, keep some video capability elsewhere, and move image creation into a bigger surface OpenAI already cares about.

 Source file